uberscott/astrobattle-the-successor-short-story/src/1-the_fall_of_rhea.md

 "You are a most worthy Whysan, my Khaedus.
 It pains me to make another great ask of you."

-"Ask!
-Please Ask!
-No ask from you will ever dampen my Whysan enthusiasm to serve you!
+"No ask from you will ever dampen my Whysan enthusiasm to serve you!
 Especially at this moment of need."

 "Very well then.
 Watch first:",